noahgrant/resourcerer/README.md

 # Nomenclature

 1. **Props**.
-Going forward in this tutorial, we'll try to describe behavior of both the `useResources` hook and the `withResources` HOC at once.
+Going forward in this tutorial, we'll try to describe behavior of both the `useResources` hook and the `withResources` HOC at once; we'll also rotate between the two in examples.
 Note that if we talking about a passed prop of, for example `isLoading`, that that corresponds to an `isLoading` property returned from the hook and a `this.props.isLoading` prop passed down from the HOC.

 1. **ResourceKeys**.
 These are the keys added to the `ModelMap` in the introduction that link to your model constructors.
 They are passed to the executor functions and are used to tell the hook or HOC which resources to request.